sandstorm12/RLExperiments/custom_cdqn_lunarlander_v2/README.md

-# Convolutional MountainCar v0
+# Convolutional LunarLander v2

-Solving the `MountainCar-v0` using a custom Pytorch-based `ConvolutionalDQN` agent.
+Solving the `LunarLander-v2` using a custom Pytorch-based `ConvolutionalDQN` agent.

 The agent is `only receiving the RBG frames` of the game.

-The environment is extended to apply reward shaping in order to solve this problem.

 ![Alt Text](data/output.gif)